 Because of this, there are specific situations when the complete regression testing strategy works better than others, such as when the application is changed for a new platform or language or when the operating system receives a significant update.

 This technique involves selecting test cases from the test suite to run again.
 The selection of test cases is based on the code changes in the module.

 When using this approach, you may choose to prioritize test cases with the highest priority to be performed first in the regression testing process.
 These are also good candidates for automated testing.
 The tests should be prioritized based on their failure rate, business impact, and used functionalities.

 The test cases that relate to real-life scenarios and new functionalities should be given high priority as well.

 Regression Testing vs Retesting

 As opposed to regression testing, where testers validate that the existing functionality still works, retesting is carried out to confirm that a bug has been fixed.
 Retesting revolves around only failed test cases and focuses on verifying whether the outcome of the test case has changed.

 Agile Regression Testing

 When working in an agile environment, new features are introduced every sprint, and the regression test suite should always be kept up to date to assure the appropriate operation of all features after the sprint.
+In Agile environments where code changes are frequent, efficient QA automation tools can be a lifesaver for keeping up with regression testing.
 The regression suite should continually add test cases matching all the tested and stable features, and test cases that are no longer applicable should be eliminated.
-The test cases sh

 Visual Regression Testing